So you have a critical hire to make, and you need to find someone from your industry and fast:

 Do they use researchers or a database or can they provide evidence that each project is bespoke?
-Weekly reports and updates are very useful to prove to clients what stage the project is at, who has been contacted and what further work needs to be done.
+Weekly reports and updates are beneficial to prove to clients what stage the project is at, who has been contacted and what further work needs to be done.

-If you are able to gain the confidence from your preferred headhunting partner by asking these critical questions then you should be assured of a high quality and effective service that helps your business hire the industry’s best people and fast!
-The next 5 most important questions you should ask a headhunter will follow next week – stay tuned!
+If you can gain the confidence from your preferred headhunting partner by asking these critical questions, then you should be assured of high quality and effective service that helps your business hire the industry’s best people and fast!
+The next five most important questions you should ask a headhunter will follow next week – stay tuned!